PandaSekh/PandaSekh_OldBlog/_posts/2021-08-10-nextjs-free-commenting-system-part-1.md

 }
 ```

-The <CommentForm /> component is a basic `react-hook-form` form and it can be done however you want.
+The <CommentForm /> component is a basic `react-hook-form` form and it can be done however you want depending on your specific needs.

 ### Full Comment Block
 This component is the one that will be imported in every post.